 Without the emergence of ASCs as an option for care, health care expenditures would have been tens of billions of dollars higher over the past four decades.
 Private insurance companies tend to save similarly, which means employers also incur lower health care costs when employees have the outpatient surgery they need in ASCs.
 For this reason, both employers and insurers have recently been exploring ways to incentivize the movement of patients and procedures to the ASC setting.

-What the Experts are Saying
+What the Experts Are Saying

-An analysis by researchers at the prominent University of California-Berkeley Nicholas C. Petris Center on Health Care Markets and Consumer Welfare finds that ASCs provide billions of dollars in savings to the Medicare program and its beneficiaries.
-Specifically, Berkeley’s researchers found that ASCs saved Medicare $7.5 billion over the four-year period from 2008 to 2011.
-Going forward, ASCs have the potential to save the Medicare system an additional $57.6 billion over the next decade.
-Click here to read the entire study.
+The 2020 KNG analysis provides an update to a study published in 2013 by researchers at the prominent University of California-Berkeley Nicholas C. Petris Center on Health Care Markets and Consumer Welfare.
+That study also found that ASCs provide billions of dollars in savings to the Medicare program and its beneficiaries.
+Specifically, the Berkeley researchers found that ASCs saved Medicare $7.5 billion over the four-year period from 2008 to 2011 and, going forward, predicted that ASCs had the potential to save the Medicare system an additional $57.6 billion over the next decade.
+Learn more about the UC-Berkeley analysis in the full study.

 A report issued by the U.S. Department of Health and Human Services (HHS) Office of the Inspector General (OIG) found that outpatient surgical procedures performed in ASCs had saved Medicare more than $1 billion annually for several years—and had the potential for even greater savings in the future.
 As a result of the cost-savings that ASCs offer, the report concluded, “…Medicare saved almost $7 billion and beneficiaries saved an additional $2 billion during CYs 2007 through 2011.
 Also, Medicare and beneficiaries could save an additional $12 billion and $3 billion, respectively, during CYs 2012 through 2017.”
 You can get a copy of the full report on ASCA’s website.